About Us

 As 2022 turned into 2023, our flock continued to grow with more rescues from Troy and new hatchlings.
 We expanded the Quack Shack with a 12’ high area covered with ¼” nylon netting from Amazon to keep flying predators out.

-Today, we have 21 free-roaming ducks on the lake and 20 pampered ducks in the Quack Shack.
+Today, we have 20 pampered ducks in the Quack Shack.
 The Quack Shack is now 12’ high at its peak, 22’ wide, and 85’ long, featuring six shelters, four large dog pools, two smaller water bins, three six-gallon water tanks, two feeding areas, numerous tree stumps for perching, and both shaded and sunny spots.

 We think our setup is pretty awesome, bringing us endless laughter, joy, and tranquility.